 Oklahoma's new AMOs set achievable and ambitious goals for the State's districts and sites.
-The Performance Components of both the Mathematics and Reading Indices focus efforts to increase the number of students who are proficient in reading and mathematics until all students meet this high standard of readiness for college, careers, and citizenship (C3).
+The Performance Components of both the Mathematics and Reading Indices focus efforts to increase the number of students who are proficient in reading and mathematics until all students meet this high standard of readiness for college and careers and eitizenship (C).
+The Growth Components allow for recognition for districts and sites that are helping students increase their learning.
+Combining both performance and growth for the "all students" group and for all subgroups provides the needed information to see how well each subgroup is progressing and allows supports to be offered to target the areas and students in most need of assistance.
 The Graduation Index and Attendance Index AMOs require districts and schools to push for continually higher expectations.
 The Participation Index remains the same as the current AYP criteria.